Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Features of the model

 \end{widetext}

 The equation of state (EoS) parameter \(\omega(z)\), reconstructed from the Hubble parameter via the $Om(z)$ diagnostic in the framework of $f(R, \Sigma, T)$ gravity, reveals significant insights into the cosmological dynamics of the Universe.
 The provided Fig. (\ref{w}), it is evident that the EoS parameter exhibits a clear evolution across different cosmic epochs.
 For high redshift values (\(z > 0\)), \(\omega(z)\) assumes positive values, which is characteristic of a matter-dominated Universe where the pressure is negligible compared to energy density (\(\omega \approx 0\)).
 This behavior aligns with the standard cosmological model and indicates that the model under consideration successfully reproduces the known matter-dominated era in the early Universe.
 At the present epoch (\(z = 0\)), the EoS parameter lies between \(-0.8\) and \(-0.9\), indicating that the Universe has transitioned into a phase of accelerated expansion.
 This range falls within the quintessence regime, defined by \(-1 < \omega < -\frac{1}{3}\), suggesting that the present cosmic acceleration may be driven by a dynamic scalar field rather than a static cosmological constant.
 As the Universe evolves toward the future (\(z \to -1\)), the EoS parameter approaches the cosmological constant boundary (\(\omega = -1\)), suggesting that the model asymptotically tends toward a $\Lambda$CDM-like behavior.
 Importantly, throughout this evolution, the EoS parameter remains greater than or equal to \(-1\), indicating that the model does not enter the phantom regime (\(\omega < -1\)).
 This implies that the weak energy condition (WEC) is not violated, which enhances the physical acceptability of the model.
 The dynamical nature of \(\omega(z)\) reflects the adaptability of the $f(R, \Sigma, T)$ gravity theory in capturing the time-dependent nature of dark energy without invoking exotic physics.
 When compared with observational constraints from combined analyses of Type Ia Supernovae (SNIa), Cosmic Microwave Background (CMB), Baryon Acoustic Oscillations (BAO), and Hubble parameter measurements, the reconstructed values are well within acceptable bounds.
 Specifically, WMAP9 data suggests \(\omega_0 = -1.084 \pm 0.063\), Planck 2015 gives \(\omega_0 = -1.006 \pm 0.0451\), and Planck 2018 refines this to \(\omega_0 = -1.028 \pm 0.032\).
 The current model’s prediction of \(\omega_0\) between \(-0.9\) and \(-0.8\) is consistent within 1–2$\sigma$ of these estimates, particularly favoring a quintessence-like scenario.
 Moreover, the model avoids both the complexities associated with phantom energy (which typically involve instabilities and violation of energy conditions) and the rigidity of a pure cosmological constant.
 It is also distinct from quintom models, which allow the EoS to cross the \(\omega = -1\) boundary; in contrast, this model maintains a smooth and monotonic evolution toward \(\omega = -1\) without crossing it.
+Such deviations could, in principle, be tested with ongoing and future large-scale structure surveys (e.g. DESI, Euclid), which are sensitive to the dark energy dynamics at intermediate redshifts.
+Within current uncertainties, however, the predicted departure remains observationally allowed.
 Thus, the results validate the $f(R, \Sigma, T)$ gravity model as a viable theoretical framework capable of replicating the known cosmic history, including the transition from deceleration to acceleration, while remaining consistent with observational data and theoretical expectations for a physically meaningful cosmological model.